WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Contribution: Methodology System Design

 \section{Contribution: Methodology \& System Design}

 \textbf{The main contribution} of this paper is in providing a novel method for traversability-based navigation for outdoor unstructured environments.
-Our method is completely self-supervised, increasing the easiness for deployment while not needing any manual labels or heuristics to be defined.
-Different from previous methods \cite{gasparino2022wayfast,kahn2021badgr,frey2023fast}, \method{} predicts the traversability map directly in a BEV map and uses temporal information to keep track of obstacles that are not visible anymore.
+Our method is completely self-supervised, increasing the easiness of deployment while not needing any manual labels or heuristics to be defined.
+Different from previous methods \cite{gasparino2022wayfast,kahn2021badgr,frey2023fast}, \method{} predicts the traversability map directly in a BEV map and uses temporal information to keep track of obstacles that are not visible anymore, as illustrated in Fig. \ref{fig:main-image}.
 We show through experiments that our method is robust and can successfully navigate in challenging scenarios.
-In this section, we describe our method in details.